mrichard/generator-marionette/README.md

 Create views
 ------------
-Backbone works with view definitions, to create one use this command
+Backbone works with view definitions, to create one use this command.
+It is recommended to use Marionette views instead of the standard Backbone view

     $ yo marionette:view view-name